VS

 Kerb Weight 129 114-115(Variant Specific)

-Seat Height 775 mm 775
+Seat Height 775 775

 Brakes & Suspension

-ABS Yes No, Combine Braking System
+ABS No, CBS No, Combine Braking System

 Front Suspension Hydraulic double‑telescopic fork Telescopic

-Rear Brake 140 mm drum brake Drum 120 mm
+Rear Brake Ø 140 mm drum brake Drum 120 mm

 Rear Suspension Hydraulic shock absorber Swing Arm